-Note 14 - Non-Current Assets at Balance Sheet Value
+HRA Note 8 - Non-Current Assets at Balance Sheet Value

-The following table shows the Balance Sheet values of all the HRA Non-Current assets on 31 March 2023.

-The Council's Valuer (Wilks Head & Eve) carried out a desktop valuation of HRA properties as at 31 March 2023.
+This table shows the Balance Sheet values of all the HRA Non-Current assets on 31 March 2025.
+The Council's Valuer (Wilks Head & Eve) carried out a desktop valuation of HRA properties as at 31 March 2025.